 Usually I don’t even think of them until the week before and I’ll post something wonderful, like Pound Cake Easter Eggs, but I’ll do it the night before.
 If I’m feeling generous, two nights before.
-So then it’s all, “Here’s a fantastic recipe, but the stores are already filled to the brim with holiday shoppers and you’ll never pull this off in time.
+So then it’s all, “Here’s a fantastic recipe, but the stores are already filled to the brim with the holiday shoppers and you’ll never pull this off in time.
 Good luck!”
 Yeah, not this time.
 I’ve got ya.
-I’m feeling rather generous this Monday because I didn’t have a great weekend, and I’m recovering.
+I’m feeling rather generous this week because I didn’t have a great morning, and I’m recovering.

-4th of July Cake in a Jar:
+Patriotic Cake in a Jar:

 5 Red Cupcakes, unfrosted

 Red, White, and Blue Sprinkles, assorted

 1 – First, crumble up the blue cupcakes into a bowl.
 Crumble up the red cupcakes and put those in a separate bowl.